 There are a number of festivals that take place in Amarapura through August and September; for exact dates and full Myanmar festival listings, go to our festivals calendar.
 The US$10 Mandalay ticket is required to enter Amarapura, but in reality is rarely checked.

-We offer a variety of tours of Myanmar that include Amarapura and U Bein Bridge - find out more here.
+We offer a variety of tours of Myanmar that include Amarapura and U Bein Bridge - make a booking or enquiry here.